Kecar2/Kecar2/README.md

 <div size='20px'>Thank You for taking the time to view my GitHub Profile :smile: </div>

-- 🌱 I’m currently learning Web Development and other programming languages ⚡
+- 🌱 I’m currently learning programming languages ⚡

 - 📫 How to reach me [Gmail](carvajalkendri@gmail.com)